 PT can maximize the return of function following a stroke, traumatic brain injury, spinal cord injury, or peripheral nerve injury.
 PT sessions may include the patient as well as the caregiver(s).

-PT is utilized to facilitate a child reaching their developmental milestones such as rolling, sitting, crawling, and walking.
+PT is utilized to facilitate a child reaching his/her developmental milestones such as rolling, sitting, crawling, and walking.
 PT can enhance the development of gross motor skills such as ball play, jumping, climbing, stair climbing, and playground use.
 Strengthening is achieved through play.

-PT is performed within the patient’s home when they are homebound due to injury or illness.
+PT is performed within the patient’s home when he/she are homebound due to injury or illness.
 Typical PT within the home consists of gait training (teaching how to walk with or without a device, stair training), training in various activities of daily living (getting out of bed, getting into car, hygiene, household tasks), transfer training (getting out of bed to chair, standing up from the chair), therapeutic exercise, and balance training.